 Lonely Planet review

 The fortress began life as a humble bailey, built in 1077 by Gebhard von Helffenstein at a time when the Holy Roman Empire was at loggerheads with the papacy.
 The present structure, however, owes its grandeur to spendthrift Leonard von Keutschach, prince-archbishop of Salzburg from 1495 to 1519 and the city's last feudal ruler.
-Highlights of a visit include the Golden Hall where lavish banquets were once held, with a gold-studded ceiling imitating a starry night sky.
-Your ticket also gets you into the Marionette Museum and the Fortress Museum ; the latter showcases Roman artefacts, Gothic furniture, armour and some pretty gruesome torture instruments.
+Highlights of a visit include the Golden Hall , where lavish banquets were once held, with a gold-studded ceiling imitating a starry night sky.
+Your ticket also gets you into the Marionette Museum , where skeleton-in-a-box Archbishop Wolf Dietrich steals the (puppet) show, as well as the Fortress Museum , which showcases a 1612 model of Salzburg, medieval instruments, armour and some pretty gruesome torture devices.